I was speaking to my 16-year-old son the other day, and he had some questions. Like.

 Property taxes are usually included in your monthly payment and placed in an escrow account.
 The lender will make the tax payment when it becomes due.

-PMI is required on all conventional loans with a loan-to-value ratio over 80%.
-Meaning unless you put down at least 20% you will be required to carry mortgage insurance.
+PMI is required on all conventional loans with a loan-to-value ratio higher than 80%.
+Meaning unless you put down at least 20%, you will be required to carry mortgage insurance.

 FHA loans require mortgage insurance regardless of how much money you put down.
 FHA MIP rates vary based on the amount of your downpayment.

 VA loans do not require the borrower to carry mortgage insurance at all.

 Closing costs are fees charged by the mortgage company for funding and processing the loan.
 You will be charged for items such as your credit report ($20-$35), loan application fee ($200-$400) and a loan origination fee (2%-5% of the sales price)